Example load rules

 The following example shows a load rule to identify the checkout page of the site for a customer that is buying shoes.
 This example uses an AND condition, so the following two conditions must be met:

-product_category contains (ignore case) shoes
+pathname contains checkout.htmlproduct_category contains (ignore case) shoes

-If both conditions are true, the load rule evaluates to true
+If both conditions are true, the load rule evaluates to true.

-If any of the conditions in an AND statement are false, the load rule evaluates to false
+If any of the conditions in an AND statement are false, the load rule evaluates to false.

 OR Logic

-.
+The following example uses an OR condition.
+This rule loads a tag on a page if the pathname contains checkout.html OR if the product_category contains shoes.
 If one of the statements is true, the rule evaluates to true.
 If all of the statements in an OR statement are false, the load rule evaluates to false.

 When a rule contains multiple OR condidtions, evaluation of the rule stops when a true statement is found.
 The remaining statements are not evalutated because one true statement means the rule is true.